Northern European Enclosure Dam

 The Northern European Enclosure Dam (NEED) is a proposed solution to the problem of rising ocean levels in Northern Europe.
 It would be a megaproject, involving the construction of two massive dams in the English Channel and the North Sea; the former between France and England, and the latter between Scotland and Norway.
 The concept was conceived by the oceanographers Sjoerd Groeskamp and Joakim Kjellsson.

-As of 2020, the scheme is largely a thought experiment intended to demonstrate the extreme cost of engineered solutions to the effects of climate change.
+As of 2020, the scheme remains a thought experiment intended to portray engineered solutions to the effects of climate change as too "extreme" to be pursued.
 The scheme's authors describe it as "more of a warning than a solution".

 Groeskamp estimates that the NEED will cost 250 to 500 billion euros and will take 50 to 100 years to complete.
+Groeskamp, an oceanographer, has not revealed how he determined the cost projection or construction timetable.

 Channel Dam

-The southern enclosure (NEED South) would be a single dam across the Channel between The Lizard, Cornwall, England in the north to Plouescat, Ploudalmézeau, Brittany, France in the south.
+The southern enclosure (NEED South) would be a single dam across the Channel between The Lizard, Cornwall, England in the north and Plouescat, Ploudalmézeau, Brittany, France in the south.
 The stipulated length is 161 km, with an average depth of about 85 m and a maximum depth of 102 m.